This post may contain affiliate links. Please see my disclosure policy for details.

 - Series 4 – The grounds for the Scottish Festival in North Carolina

-You can easily drive here in around 20 minutes from Glasgow.
+You can easily drive to this Glasgow Outlander location in around 20 minutes from the centre of the city.
 Or, get the train from Glasgow Central Station to Pollokshaws West station.

 7. St Andrews in the Square / The Theatre in Wilmington